mfikes/esprit/README.md

 Copy this command, and then exit your terminal session (in screen this is done via `Ctrl-a`, `k`, `y`), and then issue the copied command to start the REPL.

+> For now, specify the `:def-emits-var false` compiler option to work around a bug when defining functions in the REPL: `clj -m cljs.main -co '{:def-emits-var false}' -re esprit -ro '{:endpoint-address "10.0.0.1"}' -r`

 ### Other Stuff

 To compile your own code for use on the ESP32, you can use `:optimizations` `:advanced` in your project and then make a ROM for it by executing the `esprit.make-rom` main.